jsk-ros-pkg/jsk_demos/obinata_research/obinata_pr2_73b2_cleanup/README.md

 ## pr2_gazebo initial pos
 When you want to change initial position of pr2 in pr2_gazebo, please modify the param in `pr2_no_controllers.launch`.

+## Where is the eusmodel of 73b2?
+`/opt/ros/melodic/share/euslisp/jskeus/eus/models/room73b2-scene.l`